 Navigate to the right place

-When the user touches the body of a notification (outside of the action buttons), open your app to the place where the user can consume and act upon the data referenced in the notification.
-In most cases this will be the detail view of a single data item such as a message, but it might also be a summary view if the notification is stacked (see Stacked notifications below) and references multiple items.
-If in any of those cases the user is taken to a hierarchy level below your app's top-level, insert navigation into your app's back stack to allow them to navigate to your app's top level using the system back key.
-For more information, see the chapter on System-to-app navigation in the Navigation design pattern.
+When the user touches the body of a notification (outside of the action buttons), open your app to the place where the user can view and act upon the data referenced in the notification.
+In most cases, this will be the detailed view of a single data item such as a message, but it might also be a summary view if the notification is stacked.
+If your app takes the user anywhere below your app's top level, insert navigation into your app's back stack so that the user can press the system back button to return to the top level.
+For more information, see Navigation into Your App via Home Screen Widgets and Notifications in the Navigation design pattern.

 Correctly set and manage notification priority